 The Critter Cafe:

 Our licensed casual restaurant with a view of the fishing grounds is just what you’ll want after a full tide fishing or exploring.
-Our cafe is open at first light for coffee, breakfast sandwiches and baking (cinnamon buns, carrot cake and banana bread are highlights) to take with you.
-We don’t have servers to the tables, but you are welcome to order at the counter and sit in the cafe on on the porch.
-We have an assortment of items ready to go all day, usually including soups, chili, loaded baked spuds, sandwiches, salads, breakfast sandwiches, rice and pasta bowls.
-We have house made waffle cones and desserts.
-Guests often bring supplies and cook their own meals, so you are not required to join us in the restaurant.
+The Cafe hours are posted on the front door.
+Early July through to later in August we open at 5 a.m. for coffee, breakfast sandwiches and baking to take with you to 9 pm for soups and desserts.
+We don’t have servers to the tables, but you are welcome to order at the counter and sit inside.
+We usually have soups, chili, loaded baked spuds, sandwiches, breakfast sandwiches, rice and pasta bowls.
+We have waffle cones and desserts.
+Guests often bring supplies and cook their own meals, so you are not required to join us in the cafe if you’re staying here.

 The Pit Stop for Marine Gas: